camunda/camunda-docs/docs/components/concepts/outbound-connectors-job-workers.md

 ---
 id: outbound-connectors-job-workers
-title: Outbound Connectors vs. Job Workers
+title: Outbound Connectors vs. job workers
 description: Integrating with external systems can be done with a Connector or a job worker.
 ---